-This weakens the female talent pipeline and is a significant contributor to the low numbers of women in senior roles and the gender pay gap.
+This weakens the female talent pipeline.
+It is a significant contributor to why gender diversity decreases at senior levels and the gender pay gap.
 Helping women through the maternity transition, so they return engaged, positive and able to keep up career momentum brings significant benefits to organisations:

 Prevents skills gaps

 Improves reputation as a family-friendly employer.

 I work with organisations to create bespoke solutions that enable them to quickly and easily shift to a culture where maternity returners re-connect successfully, feeling valued, engaged and understood.
 Depending on what your organisation needs, I will work with you to raise awareness and empathy, implement best practice, and give returners and managers the support they need to weather this life transition.

 Services are customised to provide the most appropriate and effective solution to address the organisation's needs.
 They can include:

 Consultancy: assess what you need to do to ensure your pregnant employees and returning mums have a best-practice experience

 Webinars and workshops: interactive and bespoke sessions that raise awareness, upskill your workforce and support your returners

 E-learning resources and toolkits: just-in-time solutions for managers and returners

 Coaching: maternity coaching and 1:1 support for their managers